sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Guide/Preparing_for_Distribution/Deploying_to_Android_Devices.md

 10. Back out of or close **Settings**.

-These configuration settings are the default Android settings.
-Some options may not appear or you may need to configure other manufacturer-specific settings.
+{{% alert title="⚠️ Warning" color="primary" %}}These configuration settings are the default Android settings.
+Some options may not appear or you may need to configure other manufacturer-specific settings.{{% /alert %}}

 ### Install the USB driver (Windows only)